• home

 Location : Bandarawela

-Rise early and head to the verdant surrounds of the region's tea plantations.
-Take a hike through the tea fields, learning about the country’s most important export and meet local tea pickers who will show you their craft and let you have a go at picking and weighing tea before it heads off to the factory.
-Enjoy a freshly brewed cup at the source, then travel out to the town of Haputale for a home-cooked lunch with a Tamil family.
+Rise early and head to the region's tea plantations.
+Take a hike through the tea fields, learning about the country’s most important export and meet local tea pickers who will show you their craft and let you have a go at picking and weighing tea.
+After, travel out to the town of Haputale for a home-cooked lunch with a Tamil family.
 Tear into traditional Tamil cuisine with dosa (a crispy rice pancake) and idli (a savoury steamed rice cake served with curry sauces or chutneys).
 Return to Bandarawela in the late afternoon and soak up the rural charm of the town and the beautiful surrounding landscapes.

 Day :8